SBIlab/DrugApprovalPrediction/README.md

 - gprofiler-official (1.0.0)
 - tqdm (4.59.0)

+### R
+- R (4.0.5)
+- ChemmineR (3.42.2)
+- ChemmineOB (1.28.4)
+- rcdk (3.6.0)
+- rcdklibs (2.3)
+- Rcpi (1.26.0)

 ## Installation
-All packages can be installed via pip (https://pypi.org/project/pip/).
+All python packages can be installed via pip (https://pypi.org/project/pip/).

+All R packages can be installed via BiocManager (https://github.com/Bioconductor/BiocManager).

 Gnerally, a couple of minutes is needed for installing each package.

-**e.g.** pip install pandas

 ## DrugApprovalPrediction
 - Code (run_all.py) for reproducing drug target information, machine learning dataset, Monte-Carlo cross-validation is provided under the './code/Reproduction_of_results_in_paper' folder.